natir/blog/_posts/2018-10-06-binary-mapping-format.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For people didn't work on long-read assembly, first welcomme, second minimap is a very good mapper used to find similar region between long read, is output are in PAF for Pairwise Alignment Format, this format are present in [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10), roughly it's tsv with for each similare region found (called before match), format store two read name, read length, begin and end position of match, plus some other information.
+For people didn't work on long-read assembly, first welcome, second for assembly long-read we need find similar region between long read, use this to correct read or build assembly graph. minimap2 is a very good overlapper is output are in PAF for Pairwise Alignment Format, this format are present in [minimap2 man page](https://lh3.github.io/minimap2/minimap2.html#10), roughly it's tsv with for each similare region found (called before match), format store two read name, read length, begin and end position of match, plus some other information.

 This tweet create some discussion and thrid solution was proposed, use classic mapping against reference compression format, filter some match, creation of a new binary compressed format to store all-vs-all mapping.